JillKlatt/retail-therapy/notes.md

 ## 6/23
 [ ] Figure out points additions for correct answers
-[ ] Create Cards and changing display for selecting cards [ ] Move submit button to end of game
+[ ] Create Cards and changing display for selecting cards [X] Move submit button to end of game
+[ ] Add EndGame round or something that happens after score submission

 ## 6/24
 [ ] Add story
+[ ] Maybe store villian and card info on backend and just render on display in rounds?

 ## 6/25
 [ ] Add styling